-In the first half of the 20th century, communication amongst design and construction teams was inconsistent from project to project.
-A California project might specify concrete in Section 8A, while in Texas, Section 32 defines the same scope.
+In the first half of the 20th century, communication on construction specifications was inconsistent from project to project.
+California projects might specify concrete in Section 8A, while Section 32 defines the same scope in Texas.
 Locating information was troublesome, confusing for trades, and time-consuming for the entire industry.

-So to improve the process, a group of engineers from various US government agencies created an informal think tank in 1947.
-The objective was to discuss how to standardize the presentation of information, improve communication among all parties, create a more uniform specification system, consistency, and specifying work results and construction requirements.
+That all changed when a group of engineers from various US government agencies created an informal think tank in 1947.
+The objective was to discuss how to standardize information, communication among all parties, and a uniform specification system.

 Construction Specifications Institute (CSI)

-In 1963, CSI Format for Construction Specifications was released, a numbering system with titles for organizing construction information into major Divisions of work.
-The original release contained 16 Divisions with each Division subdivided into a number of Sections, organized by a five-digit numbering sequence and corresponding title.
+In 1963, CSI Format for Construction Specifications was released, a numbering system with titles for organizing construction information into significant work divisions.
+The original release contained 16 Divisions, with each Division subdivided into several Sections, managed by a five-digit numbering sequence and corresponding title.
 A standard way of organizing information from project to project.
 Example: Division 9 – 09650 Resilient Flooring

-Most of us in construction remember using the 16 Division publication, MasterFormat 1995 edition.
-This was before the internet and it was distributed in a paper published before the internet evolved.
-If you research the old format, this is what it looked like:
+In construction, most of us remember using the 16 Division publication, MasterFormat 1995 edition.
+Before the internet, MasterFormat was distributed in paperback.
+If you research the old format, it looked something like this:

-Today, many of us refer to MasterFormat as the “Dewey Decimal System” of organizing products and assemblies using specifications.
-It promotes standardization, facilitates retrieval of information, and improved communication among all parties involved in commercial construction projects.
+Today, many refer to MasterFormat as the “Dewey Decimal System” for organizing products and assemblies.
+It promotes standardization and facilitates information retrieval and communication among all parties involved in commercial construction projects.

 CSI MasterFormat Divisions (Current)

-CSI MasterFormat continues to evolve and in 2004, CSI MasterFormat was expanded from 16 Divisions to 50 Divisions with each Section growing from five-digit into a six-digit numbering sequence and corresponding title.
-CSI no longer supports the old MasterFormat 1995 – 16 Division and five-digit numbering, however, we continue to see comparison publications nearly 20 years later.
+In 2004, CSI MasterFormat was expanded from 16 Divisions to 50 Divisions, with each Section growing from five-digit into a six-digit numbering sequence and corresponding title.
+CSI no longer supports the old MasterFormat 1995 – 16 Division and five-digit numbering; however, we continue to see comparison publications nearly 20 years later.

-The expansion allowed CSI MasterFormat to adequately cover construction industry subject matter while providing additional space for more subjects at each level of classification, plus adding infrastructure and process equipment.
-The older MasterFormat 1995 edition, using 16 Divisions simply ran out of space to properly address topics, and the lack of space often resulted in the inconsistent classification of information.
+The expansion allowed CSI MasterFormat to adequately cover construction industry subject matter while providing additional space for more subjects at each classification level, plus adding infrastructure and process equipment.
+The older MasterFormat 1995 edition, using 16 Divisions, ran out of space to adequately address topics, and the lack of space often resulted in the inconsistent classification of information.

-As products continue to evolve and new innovations are released, CSI MasterFormat continues to be refreshed every two years.
-It has now grown to 7,300 sections, however, the 50 Division structure remains the same.
+As products evolve and innovations are released, CSI MasterFormat updates every two years.
+It has grown to 7,300 sections; however, the 50 Division structure remains the same.

 The 50 Divisions are as follows: